stuerp/foo_midi/docs/README.md

 ### Soundfonts

 A soundfont is a file that contains samples of instruments.
 Players like [BASSMIDI](#bassmidi-built-in-wavetable) and [FluidSynth](#fluidsynth-optional-wavetable) require it to play MIDI files.
-When more than one soundfont is specified or available the soundfonts will be layered on top of each other with the first soundfont being used as a base.
+When more than one soundfont is specified or available the soundfonts will be layered on top of each other with the first soundfont being used as a baseline.

 Any of the supported formats can be used (Soundfont lists `.sflist`, `.sf2pack`, `.sfogg`, `.sf2`, `.sf3` and `.dls`).
 Each added soundfont replaces the patches with the same bank and program number in the previously added soundfonts.

-> [!Note]
-> foo_midi will switch to the FluidSynth player if a DLS soundfont is part of the soundfont list.

 If the file has an embedded soundfont that file will be extracted and added to the soundfont list.
 The `.RMI` file format was designed for that purpose.